bitovi/sequelize-create-with-associations/README.md

 await extendSequelize(Sequelize);
 ```

-Then use it when you want to create with associations elegantly
+Then use it when you want to create with associations elegantly:

 ```js
 await User.create({